 What can parents do to develop their children’s interest in reading?

 “Provide choice, don’t overly correct and make reading fun at home and we will do the instruction at school.”

 What can parents do to develop their children’s reading aptitude?

 “Read to them, with them and listen to them read.”

 How do you communicate with parents about matters related to reading?

 What are your most popular Reading Rewards features, and why?
 Which are your favorite?

 “My kids love moving up levels and seeing their animated thing they select.
 They also like to compete with others sometimes.
 I like the summary feature and the library to see what all they have read.
 The reports that I can run were very helpful for our school wide challenge we did this year.”

-How has Reading Rewards contributed to getting your students excited about reading?
+How has the Reading Rewards reading program contributed to getting your students excited about reading?

 “All of the features I listed above.”